-Most cases are sporadic (not passed down through families) and likely due to a new genetic defect that occurs while the baby grows in the womb, which was not passed on by either parent.
+Most cases are sporadic (not passed down through families) and likely due to a new genetic defect that occurs either in the sperm or egg cells, or at the time of conception.

 Other signs and symptoms may include:

 The health care provider will perform a physical exam.
-Blood tests and x-rays will be done.
+Blood tests and x-rays may also be done.

 Genetic tests can be done to determine if the genes involved in this disease are missing or changed.